Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 - Jerome Boatey - Scott & White, Temple, TX

 - Steve Hwang – Tufts University, Boston, MA; Shriners Hospital of Philadelphia, PA

 - Daniel Fulkerson - Riley Children's Hospital, Indiana University, Indianapolis, IN

 Fellows are invited to spearhead clinical research projects during their time at Texas Children's Hospital.
-Recent fellows have averaged 10 publications from a given 12 month fellowship.

 In addition, former fellows are once and always a part of the Texas Children's Hospital family, and continue to collaborate with the Texas Children's Hospital team in multi-institutional projects to advance pediatric neurosurgical care.